 See lots more than just cars

-Given that you are at The Henry Ford, you would expect a good range of cars – well you won’t be disappointed.
-The array of cars is simply staggering.
-One of the most amazing on display are the presidential limousines, including the very same limo President Kennedy rode in and made famous on that fateful day when he was assassinated.
+One of the most amazing on display are the presidential limousines.
+It includes the very same limo President Kennedy rode in and made famous on that fateful day when he was assassinated.

 Interesting items in the museum

 - A model of the nuclear-powered Ford Nucleon automobile

 - A ten-person safety bicycle made in 1896

 - A collection of several fine 17th and 18th century violins including a Stradivarius.

 - Thomas Edison’s alleged last breath in a sealed tube.

 - Fokker Trimotor airplane that flew the first flight over the North Pole.

 - Bill Elliott’s record-breaking race car clocking in at over 212 MPH at Talledega in 1987